nhan-dang/Devc_DaSci_35_Assign8/README.md

   + CSV: https://drive.google.com/open?id=1S9nWS8ivuxe6NIuHpDLiVKa5uOTnZ03I
   + HDF: https://drive.google.com/open?id=1wYCXZ11SFuxjV7ZnxnpB3PifIOLf_sHo

-I use plotly so it should be better to download it and run or using tool online to view it
+I use plotly so it should be better to download it and run or using tool online nbviewer: https://nbviewer.jupyter.org/ to view it